 Osaka is a big city with many tourist attraction but I’ve included only the best in this itinerary.
 Get ready to find out about Osaka’s history, experience its spiritual side and have some fun in some of the most popular districts around the city.

-Visiting Osaka in one day is definitely a challenge but I am here to help you.
+Taking a day trip to Osaka is definitely a challenge but I am here to help you.

 If you would like a hustle-free experience, I would recommend booking online a tour.
 Here are some of the best tours available in Osaka: